certtools/intelmq/intelmq/bots/experts/certbund_contact/README.md

 ### Adding New Contacts

-The database is configured directly using SQL.
+Contacts can be added to the database directly using SQL.
+These manually configured contacts will take precedence over contacts which were imported automatically, i.e. by `ripe_import.py`.

 Connect to the database:

 ```
   su - postgres
   psql contactdb

 ```
+Add a contact:

 ```pgsql